nikhilraj44/amfoss-tasks/task-14/README.md

-Completed the task with the help of finding the usage of each commnands given in the question
+The commands needed to solve each problems are given in the description of each tasks , this made the task easier to complete.
+By completeing this task I got an idea about some linux commands.